-Article 70 If it is necessary for a worker receiving vocational training which has received recognition as provided for in Article 24, paragraph (1) of the Vocational Ability Development and Promotion Law (Act No. 64 of 1969) (including as applied mutatis mutandis under Article 27-2, paragraph (2) of that Act), the provisions of Article 14, paragraph (1) concerning the contract period, the provisions of Articles 62 concerning restrictions on dangerous and hazardous operations for minors, the provisions of Article 64-3 concerning restrictions on dangerous and hazardous operations for expectant and postpartum mothers and others, the provisions of Article 63 concerning the ban on belowground labor by minors, and the provisions of Article 64-2 concerning limitations on belowground work by expectant and postpartum mothers may be otherwise provided for by Order of the Ministry of Health, Labour and Welfare to the extent that this is necessary; provided, however, that with respect to the ban on belowground labor by minors referred to in Article 63, this does not apply to persons under 16 years of age.

-Article 71 Any Order of the Ministry of Health, Labour and Welfare issued pursuant to the provisions of the preceding Article does not apply to workers other than those employed by an employer who has obtained permission from the relevant government agency for employment of workers in conformity with that Order of the Ministry of Health, Labour and Welfare.

-Article 72 To apply the provisions of Article 39 to minors who are subject to the application of Order of the Ministry of Health, Labour and Welfare under the provisions of Article 70, the phrase "10 working days" in Article 39, paragraph (1) is deemed to be replaced with "12 working days", and the phrase "10 working days" in the "6 years or more" column of the table in paragraph (2) of that Article is deemed to be replaced with "8 working days".

-Article 73 If an employer that has received permission pursuant to provisions of Article 71 violates an Order of the Ministry of Health, Labour and Welfare issued pursuant to provisions of Article 70, the relevant government agency may rescind that permission.
+- Article 70 If it is necessary for a worker receiving vocational training which has received recognition provided for in Article 24, paragraph (1) of the Vocational Abilities Development Promotion Act (Act No. 64 of 1969) (including as applied mutatis mutandis pursuant to Article 27-2, paragraph (2) of that Act), the provisions of Article 14, paragraph (1) concerning the contract period, the provisions of Articles 62 concerning restrictions on dangerous and hazardous operations for minors, the provisions of Article 64-3 concerning restrictions on dangerous and hazardous operations for expectant and postnatal mothers and others, the provisions of Article 63 concerning the ban on underground work by minors, and the provisions of Article 64-2 concerning restrictions on underground work by expectant and postnatal mothers may be otherwise provided for by Order of the Ministry of Health, Labour and Welfare to the extent that this is necessary; provided, however, that regarding the ban on underground work by minors referred to in Article 63, this does not apply to persons under 16 years of age. - Article 71 An Order of the Ministry of Health, Labour and Welfare issued pursuant to the provisions of the preceding Article does not apply to workers other than those employed by an employer who has obtained permission from the relevant government agency for the employment of workers, pursuant to that Order. - Article 72 To apply the provisions of Article 39 to minors who are subject to the application of Order of the Ministry of Health, Labour and Welfare based on the provisions of Article 70, the phrase "10 working days" in Article 39, paragraph (1) is deemed to be replaced with "12 working days", and the phrase "10 working days" in the "6 years or more" column of the table in paragraph (2) of that Article is deemed to be replaced with "8 working days". - Article 73 If an employer that has received permission under Article 71 violates an Order of the Ministry of Health, Labour and Welfare issued based on the provisions of Article 70, the relevant government agency may revoke that permission.